kohkimakimoto/altax/README.md

 Altax loads configuration files from  three different places.

 * At first, loads `~/.altax/config.php`
-* At second, loads `.altax/config.php` under the currnt working directory.
+* At second, loads `.altax/config.php` under the current working directory.
 * At third, loads file specified by a command line `-f` option.

 Here is a sample configuration file.